-Online Teaching Guide for Convenors
+Online Teaching Guide

 Lectures for 2020 should be prepared as short topic lectures, rather than 1 or 2 hour recordings.
 The advantage of preparing your lecture material this way is that it is more digestible and more downloadable for students.

 Vanderbilt University has an excellent guide on Effective Educational Video: https://cft.vanderbilt.edu/guides-sub-pages/effective-educational-videos/

 There are two ways you can deliver your online lectures: